 The complexity and technical challenges in engineering increasingly demand studies beyond the B.S degree.
 The George Mason University Department of Civil, Environmental, and Infrastructure Engineering (CEIE) graduate program offerings are designed to meet those needs and those career aspirations.
-CEIE offers graduate studies, including the M.S. in Civil and Infrastructure Engineering, the M.Eng. in GeoConStruct, and the Ph.D. in Civil and Infrastructure Engineering.
+CEIE offers graduate studies, including the M.S. in Civil and Infrastructure Engineering, and the Ph.D. in Civil and Infrastructure Engineering.
 Students learn from CEIE faculty who lead the way in their fields, who lay out the theory, and who direct advanced research programs; from practitioners who lead in national engineering practice; and from research engineers and scientists immersed in northern Virginia’s world class government research laboratories.
 Check out our faculty expertise here.

 Graduates are prepared to practice in civil engineering for: federal, state, or local government; architectural firms; engineering design firms; construction firms; water, waste water, and energy utilities; non-governmental organizations; and local and regional planning firms.
 They are prepared for careers in research and teaching, and for subsequent study in architecture, law, business, economics, finance, and public policy and administration.

 Academic preparation: Applicants to the graduate program are expected to have completed an undergraduate degree in civil engineering, although applicants with undergraduate degrees in other engineering majors, or in closely-aligned physical sciences will also be considered.
 Applicants with civil engineering baccalaureate degrees from foreign universities will find that a CEIE graduate degree acquaints them with U.S. engineering practice.
 Applicants with non-engineering, non-science bachelor’s degrees who have accumulated years of exposure to civil engineering practice may also be considered for admission to the program under special circumstances.